27 November 2023

 By pinpointing and addressing integration issues early in the development process, integration testing reduces the likelihood of encountering more serious and expensive problems in later stages.

-What is the need of Integration Testing?
+What is the purpose of Integration Testing?

 Integration testing is an essential phase in the software development process, designed to ensure that individual software modules work together as a unit.